stracker-phil/gdpr-cache-script-styles/README.md

 # GDPR Asset Cache

-Free WordPress plugin that caches external scripts and styles and serves them from your local website to make it more compliant with GDPR and CCPA regulations.
+Free WordPress plugin that greatly enhances privacy of your website by embedding external scripts and styles.

 ## Requirements